Start Off the New Year with These Fire and Flood Safety Tips!

 - Electrical Wiring - It’s in your best interest to frequently inspect your cords and extension cords for any frayed or exposed wires.
 You should also check out your electrical outlets to make sure that cover plates are present and that no wiring has been exposed.
 Avoid overloading extension cords or outlets.

 - Cooking - When cooking, avoid wearing long or loose-fitting sleeves that could come into contact with the flame from a stove.
 Be sure to keep materials like pot holders, paper towels, and cookbooks away from flames or sources of heat.
 Never leave your cooking unattended and always make sure that you turn off your burners and your oven when finished.

 - Space Heaters - If using space heaters during the colder months, be sure to keep them at least three feet away from combustible materials and always turn them off when no one is present in the room.

 Not all fires are preventable and even the most diligent homeowners find themselves the victims of a house fire.
 It’s imperative, then, that your home is equipped with functioning smoke detectors at all times.
 Be sure to check the batteries frequently to ensure that your detectors are in good working order.
 It’s also wise to have a charged fire extinguisher on hand.
 Make sure that you and your family have an evacuation plan in case of a fire, and that everyone knows where to meet once they have safely evacuated the home.
 We would actually suggest that you install smoke/CO detector combos throughout your home, as these can save you from both fire damage and carbon monoxide poisoning.

 In the event that a fire causes damage to your home, you’ll need to have the damages assessed and repaired right away.
 Call the team at Abbotts Fire & Flood for thorough and compassionate care, as well as a free estimate.
-And be sure to check out part two of this series, where we’ll explore how to prevent and protect against flooding in 2018.
+And be sure to check out part two of this series, where we’ll explore how to prevent and protect against flooding.